mark-me/mark-me.github.io/_pages/snippets-and-tips/graphs/graphs.md

 ### Combining ggmap with the raster

 For the maximum wow factor we're going to combine the Google map of The Netherlands with the raster plot.
-To get the Google map of the Netherlands the **ggmap** library is used which I've explained on this page:
+To get the Google map of the Netherlands the **ggmap** library is used:
 ```r
 map_nld <- get_map(location = "netherlands",
                    zoom = 7,